Skip to content

 Member Menu

-• author Mark Nestmann
+• author Written by Mark Nestmann

-• calendar November 23, 2021
+• calendar Updated: November 23, 2021

 AL-SHAER, Saleh (a.k.a.
 ALSHAER, Saleh Mesfer; a.k.a.
 ALSHAER, Saleh Mesfer Saleh; a.k.a.
 AL-SHAER, Salih Misfer; a.k.a.
 “ABU YASSER”), Sana’a, Yemen; DOB 1965; alt.
 DOB 1966; alt.
 DOB 1967; POB Razih District, Saada Governorate, Yemen; nationality Yemen; Gender Male (individual) [YEMEN].

-…administers and enforces economic and trade sanctions based on US foreign policy and national security goals against targeted foreign countries and regimes, terrorists, international narcotics traffickers, those engaged in activities related to the proliferation of weapons of mass destruction, and other threats to the national security, foreign policy, or economy of the United States.
+“…administers and enforces economic and trade sanctions based on U.S. foreign policy and national security goals against targeted foreign countries and regimes, terrorists, international narcotics traffickers, those engaged in activities related to the proliferation of weapons of mass destruction, and other threats to the national security, foreign policy, or economy of the United States.”

 On another note, many clients first get to know us by accessing some of our well-researched courses and reports on important topics that affect you.

-Like How to Go Offshore in 2022, for example.
+Like How to Go Offshore in 2025, for example.
 It tells the story of John and Kathy, a couple we helped from the heartland of America.
 You’ll learn how we helped them go offshore and protect their nestegg from ambulance chasers, government fiat and the decline of the US Dollar… and access a whole new world of opportunities not available in the US.
 Simply click the button below to register for this free program.

-CLICK FOR FREE COURSE How to Go Offshore in 2023
+CLICK FOR FREE COURSE How to Go Offshore in 2025

 About The Author